Timinator2000/Algorithm_X/09 - problem-space reduction/02 - sudoku problem-space reduction.md

 ![Sudoku Test Case 1](sudoku04.png)
 <BR>

-Because numbers cannot be duplicated in a row, the numbers in the known cells can be removed from each unknown cell's candidates.
+Because numbers cannot be duplicated in a row, the numbers in the known cells can be removed from each unknown cells' candidates.

 <BR><BR>
 ![Sudoku Test Case 1](sudoku05.png)
 <BR>

-Each of the unknown cells is also in column where, again, numbers cannot repeat.
+Each of the unknown cells is also in a column where, again, numbers cannot repeat.
 Column 1 already has a 1, column 6 already has a 4 and column 8 already has a 1.

 <BR><BR>
 ![Sudoku Test Case 1](sudoku06.png)